KSouthwood/NumericMatrixProcessor/README.md

 number of rows `n` and columns `m` of the matrix, followed by `n` rows of `m` numbers, followed on the last line by the constant.
 Output the result of the multiplication to standard out.

+##### Stage 3: Matrix by matrix multiplication
+Implement the ability to multiply one matrix by another matrix.
+Also, implement a menu system to choose which matrix operation to be performed.
+Lastly, modify the program to be able to handle floating-point numbers.